StuartShepherd/DateTimeHelper/README.md

 ### DateTimeHelper.GetHourStart Method
 Returns the current date without minutes and seconds.

-### DateTimeHelper.GetMonthStart Method
+### DateTimeHelper.GetYearStart Method
-Returns the first day of the month from specific date.
+Returns the first day of the year from specific date.